NoahHsu/noahhsu.github.io/docs/Spring Boot/5_Step_To_Make_Gradle_Configuration_Extreme_Clean_In_A_Multi-Module_Project.md

-# 5 Step To Make Gradle Configuration Extreme Clean In a Multi-Module Project
+# 5 Step to Make Gradle Configuration Extreme Clean in a Multi-Module Project

-In a multi-module Gradle project, there are many tasks to handle during the build process.
-Using Gradle to manage dependency version control, plugin usage, build logic, and more is a popular and effective approach.
-However, achieving these tasks requires a lot of configuration scripts, which can make the file more complicated, and more difficult for development.
-In this article, we will demonstrate a clean and efficient way to manage configuration files.
-The needed steps are as follows:
+Multi-module Gradle projects involve numerous tasks during the build process.
+Managing dependency version control, plugin usage, build logic, and more with Gradle proves to be a popular and effective approach.
+But, achieving these tasks requires a lot of configuration scripts, which can make the file more complicated, and more difficult for development.
+These steps in the article will guide you through a clean and efficient way to manage configuration files:

 1. extract version declaring in `gradle.properties`.
 2. define all plugin and repository in `settings.gradle`.